Yes, you can get a card by presenting proof of property ownership at the time your register for your card. Your first card is free.

 Show All Answers

 A Full Access Card with checkout and computer privileges costs $40.
-The Computer Access Card for 1 year of computer use only costs $10 and has a maximum of two sessions per day.
+The Computer Use Only Card costs $20 for one year or $5 for one month and has a maximum of two sessions per day.

-Customers can get a non-resident card at any Irving Public Library location.
-Customers cannot be registered online or over the phone at this time.
+Customers can get a non-resident card at any Irving Public Library location or by submitting their documents by email to email@example.com.
+Library cards cannot be registered by phone.

 A Computer Access Card entitles you to use the public computers equipped with Internet and Microsoft Office products at any Irving Public Library location.
 You may have up to two sessions a day and sessions can be up to 90 minutes in length.
 This card does not include checkout privileges or use of online subscription databases, streaming videos, or downloadable media.